[fancy_box id=1 linked_cu=6439 align=”center”]CLICK HERE FOR YOUR FREE TIP SHEET[/fancy_box]

 - Swelling in the ankles, legs, or feet

 This is where you want to catch the disease to be diagnosed.
 However, due to the lack of symptoms, it often goes undiagnosed until a later stage.
 Your goal should be to make healthy lifestyle changes like quitting smoking, avoiding lung irritants, improving your diet, and exercising more.

 In Stage 2, airflow limitation worsens, and people tend to experience shortness of breath during exercise.
 This is the stage where people usually seek medical attention.
 Treatment options have become more intense and are more about managing symptoms rather than preventative maintenance.

 Stage 3 COPD (Severe)

 At stage 3 COPD, symptoms are far too debilitating to ignore any longer.
 Along with the common COPD symptoms, you may begin to experience more advanced symptoms that indicate your COPD is more severe.
 And according to GOLD guidelines.
-Your treatment options have become more intense, and you have to closely monitor your symptoms.
+Your treatment options have become more intense, and you have to monitor your symptoms closely.
 Your doctor may try switching treatment methods up to see if there’s a more effective way to manage your COPD.

 Stage 4 COPD (Very Severe)

 It’s important to remember that everyone is different.
 You might not experience the same symptoms as the next person.
 Stage 4 COPD is the most severe.
 Your symptoms are extremely persistent, and they are difficult to manage.
 But the most difficult thing about stage 4 COPD is the stigma around it.

 Do not let the fact that you have stage 4 COPD defines your life.
 With proper treatment adherence and a strong support system, you will be able to live a high-quality life.

 Diagnosing Chronic Obstructive Pulmonary Disease (COPD)